keval-sondigara/SOC-Analyst-Portfolio/Home Lab Projects/4. Persistence/Registry Run Key/writeup.md

 ### | stats count min(_time) as firstTime max(_time) as lastTime by ComputerName, User, Image, TargetObject, Details
 ### | rename Image as "Writing_Process", Details as "Persisted_Payload"

-This query will filter only events with id 13 and search target object by \\CurrentVersion\\Run and \\CurrentVersion\\RunOnce. * is wildcard character it will give all output with this keywords and then i used aggregation commands min and max to reduse result and at last i renamed the image and details field for better look and redable format.
+This query will filter only events with id 13 and search target object by \\CurrentVersion\\Run and \\CurrentVersion\\RunOnce. * is wildcard character it will give all output with this keywords and then i used aggregation commands min and max to reduce result and at last i renamed the image and details field for better look and readable format.

 ![answer](final_splunk_query.png)